Dev guideAPI Reference

 Activate an experimentMake a flag decision (for a flag rule)Use the Decide methods to return flag decisions for a user.

-The flag decision includes flag enabled/disabled status and flag variation.
+The flag decision includes the flag enabled or disabled status and flag variation.

 WhitelistAllowlistFunctionality remains the same, showing a specific variation to up to 10 users that you have selected.
-The name was only updated for Only the name was updated for inclusivity.
+The name was only updated for inclusivity.

 Flags